 The shop must be visibly clean, organized, and well-lit.
 Many modern studios prioritize safety by using fully disposable, single-use setups, where everything from needles to tubes and grips is opened from sterile packaging for each client.
 Regardless of the setup, artists must always use new disposable gloves for every session.

-If a studio uses any reusable equipment, such as metal grips or tubes, it is mandatory for them to sterilize it in a medical-grade autoclave.
-Do not hesitate to ask about their sterilization procedures and for recent spore test results, which verify the autoclave is working correctly.
+If a studio uses any reusable equipment (like metal grips), it is mandatory for them to sterilize it in a medical-grade autoclave.
+Do not hesitate to ask to see their autoclave and inquire about their sterilization procedures.
+You can even ask for recent spore test results, which verify the machine is working correctly.
 You should also see artists using protective barriers on their equipment and have sharps containers for proper needle disposal.

 Choosing a studio that prioritizes these standards is crucial for your peace of mind.
 A clean and safe environment reflects the studio’s professionalism and commitment to client care.